Your business is growing, you’re hiring or expanding your market, and you need work comp. (Congrats!)

 That’s it!
 Depending on the agency, receiving a quote could take under an hour, or up to several business days.

-What do these mean?
-If you’re asked about an Experience Modifier, this probably doesn’t apply to you - yet.
+Experience Modifier: If you’re asked about an Experience Modifier, this probably doesn’t apply to you - yet.
 Once you’ve been in business and held work comp coverage for several years, you may be assigned an Experience Modifier.
 This is a number that applies a mandatory debit or credit on your premium.
 It compares your history of claims to similar businesses.

-Same thing with Loss Runs.
+Loss Runs: Same thing with Loss Runs.
 These apply to more complex business with higher premiums.
 It’s a claims report that show all claims that have been paid on your behalf for a specified period of time.

 Get Workers’ Compensation Insurance for Your Small Business